GuanjieLyu/Lower_tail_Spearman_rho/README.md

-# Bernstein smoothing and bootstrap inference for lower-tail Spearman's rho function
+# Bernstein-smoothed estimation and bootstrap inference for lower-tail Spearman's rho curve

 This repository contains the R code used to reproduce the simulation study for the paper: